sagesoftcloud/dost-ptri/ml-ai/01-sagemaker-console-walkthrough.md

 > 💡 The domain itself is free.
 Costs only start when someone launches a notebook or app inside Studio.

-### Step 2: Create User Profiles for Each Participant
+### Step 2: Create User Profiles for Each Participant (Skip this part if there's already account)

 1. In the SageMaker AI console, click **Studio** → **Domain settings**
 2. Under **User profiles**, click **Add user profile**